Catalogue Browser

 Motivation

-Using named Expectations in JMockit allows setting up custom shared mocks in a base class.
+2. Using named Expectations in JMockit allows you to set up custom shared mocks in a base class, streamlining repetitive setup across test classes.

 Qualities